UDDITwork/YourCareer/README.md

 </div>

-## 🎯 Why Choose ResumeLM?
+## 🎯 Why Choose YourCareer?

-**ResumeLM** is a free, open-source AI resume builder that helps job seekers create professional, ATS-optimized resumes that increase interview chances by up to **3x**.
+**YourCareer** is a free, open-source AI resume builder that helps job seekers create professional, ATS-optimized resumes that increase interview chances by up to **3x**.
 Our intelligent platform combines cutting-edge AI technology with proven resume best practices to help you land your dream job.

+**Built by [Uddit](https://uddit.site)** - An AI Engineer passionate about helping students and professionals land their dream tech jobs.

 ## ✨ Key Features & Screenshots